run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/platform-administration/authentication/sso.md

 !!!
 Abstract "ATTENTION"

-    The DN Alias should be the same as the network domain (example: CIT\user), log the DN Alias = CIT, as below:
+    The DN Alias should be the same as the network domain (example: CIT\user), than the DN Alias = CIT, as below:

 ![CRIAR USUÁRIO](images/sso-7.jpg)